Published on Jun 21, 2024 | Updated - Jul 18, 2025 p >

 Remember that bleach does not kill mould!
 The spots we see are actually mould waste or a by-product.
 Bleach hides the mould waste but doesn’t kill the mould itself.
 So, we recommend treating the mould first and then using bleach if you wish.

-Soak these items for one hour in a bucket of hot water with either a cup of vinegar or a tablespoon of tea tree oil, a small amount of Napisan, and a dash of dish-washing detergent.
+Just like your curtains, soak these items for a few hours in a bucket of hot water with either a cup of vinegar or a tablespoon of tea tree oil, a small amount of Napisan, and a dash of dish-washing detergent.
 Squeeze the items dry and hang them in the sun.
 The vinegar will kill most mould types, while the Napisan will help with discolouration.

 Whilst professional cleaning is the only way to treat the mould stains, you can put the brakes on mould growth by using a spray with 1 cup of white vinegar and 2 cups of water.